dokai/gitctl/README.rst

 2.0a6 (xxxx-xx-xx)
 ==================

+ - Refactored the "gitctl status" command to give more elaborate information about the status of the repository. [dokai]

  - Refactored the pretty printer to include a space between the component name and the dotted justification.
 This will make it easier to use the